-Grantham’s Climate Friendly Pop-Up Kitchen, a stall at the Great Exhibition Road Festival on Saturday 18 and Sunday 19 June, will invite visitors to sample delicious planet-friendly dishes, prepared by professional chefs, and to learn more about cost-effective sustainable cooking.
-Ahead of the launch, the team behind the pop-up, Linsey Wynton and Nicole Kuchapski, preview what’s on offer and share tips on foods that are good for the planet, good for your health and affordable.
+Following last year’s success, the Grantham’s Climate Friendly Pop-Up Kitchen will be returning to the Great Exhibition Road Festival on Saturday 17 and Sunday 18 June.
+The pop-up kitchen will offer visitors samples of delicious planet-friendly meals prepared by professional caterers and tips on cost-effective sustainable cooking.
+In this blog, the team behind the pop-up, Linsey Wynton and Nicole Kuchapski, preview what’s on offer and share tips on foods that are good for the planet, good for your health and affordable.

 The food we eat – and waste – is the second biggest contributor to greenhouse gas emissions after the energy industry, according to the National Food Strategy.
 So, given that we all need to eat, what can we do to lower the climate footprint of our meals?
 And how can we do so in a way that is affordable during a cost-of-living crisis?

 Grantham’s Climate Friendly Pop-Up Kitchen aims to explain.
 The idea came after Grantham Institute members who attended the United Nations Climate Change Conference COP26 in Glasgow in November 2021 noticed all foods were marked with a climate footprint.
 A similar carbon traffic light system for supermarket foods is currently being explored by Foundation Earth.